anouarjlidi/AgateApps/docs/api.md

 * `post` and `put`

- The PUT route is only used to INSERT datas.
+ The PUT route is only used to INSERT data.

- The POST route is only used to UPDATE datas.
+ The POST route is only used to UPDATE data.

  Check [OrbitaleApiBundle's documentation](https://github.com/Orbitale/ApiBundle#post-and-put-routes) for more infos.